leon4rd/test/README.md

-## Why can't eggs have love?
-They will break up too soon.
+## Why did the feline fail the lie detector test?
+Because he be lion.